fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 * Generally use `/` instead of `\` on paths.
 In .fsproj files you can generally use either.
 * In .fsproj files, don't use copy commands on PostBuildEvent's, but use the MSBuild Copy task itself ([example](http://msdn.microsoft.com/en-us/library/3e54c37h.aspx))
 * Don't assume pdbs are always created after the compilation
-* Executables included in .NET may not exist in Mono or may have a different name or location - SvcUtil etc
+* Executables included in .NET may not exist in Mono or may have a different name or location e.g. SvcUtil etc
 * Fake build scripts may not work as intended due to Mono issues
 * MSBuild API is incomplete in Mono, programatic API usage might fail
 * Changing the build order inside Xamarin Studio won't have effect when using MSBuild or Visual Studio, prefer editing the project file by hand